Strong shift equivalence and algebraic K-theory: SSE and

 We record a corollary of Theorem \ref{finecentral}. \begin{corollary} Suppose $\Rcal$ is a ring, and suppose $P$ and $Q$ are square matrices over $\Rcal[t]$.
 Suppose $A^{\prime}$ and $B^{\prime}$ are matrices over $\Rcal$ such that $P$ and $Q$ are $\textnormal{El}(\Rcal[t])$ equivalent (respectively) to $I-tA^{\prime}$ and $I-tB^{\prime}$.
 Then the following are equivalent: \begin{enumerate} \item $A^{\prime}$ and $B^{\prime}$ are SSE over $\Rcal$. \item $P$ and $Q$ are $\textnormal{El} (\Rcal)[t]$ equivalent. \end{enumerate} \end{corollary}

-\section{SSE and $\text{Nil}_0(R)$}
+\section{SSE and $\text{Nil}_0(\calR)$}

-Nilpotent matrices $N, N'$ over $\calR$ represent the same element of $\text{Nil}_0(R)$ if and only if $I-tN$ and $I-tN'$ represent the same element of $NK_1(R)$.
-It therefore follows from Theorem \ref{finecentral} that there is another characterization of when nilpotent matrices $N,N'$ represent the same element of $\text{Nil}_0(R)$: \begin{theorem} Suppose $N$ and $N'$ are nilpotent matrices over a ring $\rr$.
-Then the following are equivalent. \begin{enumerate} \item $[N]=[N']$ in $\textnormal{Nil}_0(\rr )$. \item $N$ and $N'$ are SSE over $\rr$. \end{enumerate} \end{theorem} \begin{remark} {\normalfont Theorem \ref{finecentral} is an alternate ingredient for a proof that $\text{Nil}_0(R)$ and $NK_1(R)$ are isomorphic.
-If the matrix $A$ in $\mathcal M (\rr )$ is nilpotent, then the map $\beta \colon A\mapsto I-tA$ is the standard map inducing the group isomorphism $\text{Nil}_0(R)\to \text{NK}_1(\rr )$.
-It is straightforward to check that $\beta$ induces a well defined homomorphism $\text{Nil}_0(R)\to \text{NK}_1(\rr )$, which is surjective on account of the Higman trick (see \cite{WeibelBook} Proposition 3.5.3, or \cite{Rosenberg1994} Theorem 3.2.22).
+Nilpotent matrices $N, N'$ over $\calR$ represent the same element of $\text{Nil}_0(\calR)$ if and only if $I-tN$ and $I-tN'$ represent the same element of $NK_1(\calR)$.
+It therefore follows from Theorem \ref{finecentral} that there is another characterization of when nilpotent matrices $N,N'$ represent the same element of $\text{Nil}_0(\calR)$: \begin{theorem} Suppose $N$ and $N'$ are nilpotent matrices over a ring $\rr$.
+Then the following are equivalent. \begin{enumerate} \item $[N]=[N']$ in $\textnormal{Nil}_0(\rr )$. \item $N$ and $N'$ are SSE over $\rr$. \end{enumerate} \end{theorem} (There is also a shorter proof of Theorem \ref{sseandnil}, avoiding Theorem \ref{finecentral}, which we forego.)
+Consequently, we can think of Theorem \ref{finecentral} as a generalization of the correspondence $\textnormal{Nil}_0(\rr )\to \nk_1(\rr )$, from nilpotent matrices to arbitrary matrices.

+\begin{remark} {\normalfont Theorem \ref{finecentral} is an alternate ingredient for a proof that $\text{Nil}_0(\calR)$ and $NK_1(\calR)$ are isomorphic.
+If the matrix $A$ in $\mathcal M (\rr )$ is nilpotent, then the map $\beta \colon A\mapsto I-tA$ is the standard map inducing the group isomorphism $\text{Nil}_0(\calR)\to \text{NK}_1(\rr )$.
+It is straightforward to check that $\beta$ induces a well defined homomorphism $\text{Nil}_0(\calR)\to \text{NK}_1(\rr )$, which is surjective on account of the Higman trick (see \cite{WeibelBook} Proposition 3.5.3, or \cite{Rosenberg1994} Theorem 3.2.22).
 The more difficult part of the proof is to show that this epimorphism is injective.
 For example, Weibel proves this with a sophisticated composition of maps (see \cite{WeibelBook}, Section III.3.5).
-Rosenberg approaches this by defining a map inducing the inverse, but (he agrees) the proof \cite[p.150]{Rosenberg1994} that the map is well defined is incomplete.
-The map of Theorem \ref{finecentral} restricts to define an inverse to the standard epimorphism $\text{Nil}_0(R)\to \text{NK}_1(\rr )$, and therefore gives an alternate proof for this step, in the spirit of Rosenberg's approach.
+Rosenberg approaches this by defining a map inducing the inverse, but (he agrees that) the proof \cite[p.150]{Rosenberg1994} that the map is well defined is incomplete.
+The map of Theorem \ref{finecentral} restricts to define an inverse to the standard epimorphism $\text{Nil}_0(\calR)\to \text{NK}_1(\rr )$, and therefore gives an alternate proof for this step, in the spirit of Rosenberg's approach.
 It also identifies the elements of $\text{Nil}_0(\rr)$ as SSE-$\rr$ classes. } \end{remark}